pomelio/website/apps/cookbook/data/articles/cloud_os.md

 ---
-subject: pagwe cloud OS
+subject: Pagwe Cloud OS
 ---

-# Pagwe cloud OS
+# Pagwe Cloud OS

 Pagwe was designed from the outset as a `Serverless` network operating system.
 This means that it decouples programs from their runtime environments.
 The runtime environment for a piece of code is dynamic, which means it might run on one server this time and on another server the next time.